grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 - You cannot edit provisioned resources from files in Grafana.
 You can only change the resource properties by changing the provisioning file and restarting Grafana or carrying out a hot reload.
 This prevents changes being made to the resource that would be overwritten if a file is provisioned again or a hot reload is carried out.

-- Importing takes place during the initial set up of your Grafana system, but you can re-run it at any time using the [Grafana Admin API](/docs/grafana/<GRAFANA_VERSION>/developers/http_api/admin#reload-provisioning-configurations).
+- Provisioning via configuration files takes place during the initial set up of your Grafana system, but you can re-run it at any time using the [Grafana Admin API](/docs/grafana/<GRAFANA_VERSION>/developers/http_api/admin#reload-provisioning-configurations).

 - Importing an existing alerting resource results in a conflict.
 First, when present, remove the resources you plan to import.
   {{< /admonition >}}

 ## Import alert rules

-Create or delete alert rules in your Grafana instance(s).
+Create or delete alert rules via provisioning files in your Grafana instance(s).

-1. Create alert rules in Grafana.
+1. Find the alert rule group in Grafana.
 1. [Export][alerting_export] and download a provisioning file for your alert rules.
-1. Copy the contents into a YAML or JSON configuration file in the `provisioning/alerting` directory.
+1. Copy the contents into a YAML or JSON configuration file and place it in the `provisioning/alerting` directory of the Grafana instance you wish to import the alerting resources.

    Example configuration files can be found below.

-1. Add the file(s) to your GitOps workflow, so that they deploy alongside your Grafana instance(s).
+1. Restart your Grafana instance (or reload the provisioned files via the Admin API).

 Here is an example of a configuration file for creating alert rules.